jeffwright13/pytest-tui/README.md

 ### Python Log Message Folding (HTML file)

 New in 1.9.1 is the "folding" feature, which will automatically roll up any output lines from the test run which are from the Python logger and which are at or below a configurable level.
 This lets you view verbose debug-level output when you need it, and fold it away, out of sight when you don't.
 There is no special configuration that has to be done to use this feature, other than enabling at run time with the `--tui-fold-level` option (see `pytest --help`).
+By default, this value is set to WARNING, in keeping with the default level of Python's logging module when creating a new logger.

-For example, specifying `--tui-fold-level=DEBUG` will produce a new section in the HTML report file called "Folded Output", which displays the test run's console output with all lines of log level DEBUG folded up.
-Each folded section can be individually toggled opened/closed by clicking the "Folded DEBUG" line.
-Or, you can toggle all "Folded DEBUG" sections by clicking the "Fold/Unfold Logs" button inside the "Fold Actions" menu at the top right of the HTML page.
+This new feature produces a section in the HTML report file called "Folded Output", which displays the test run's console output with all lines of the configured log level folded up.
+Each folded section can be individually toggled opened/closed by clicking the "Folded WARNING" line (or whatever level you have configured).
+You can toggle all folded sections by clicking the "Fold/Unfold Logs" button inside the "Fold Actions" menu at the top right of the HTML page, and they can be hidden entirely by double-clicking the "Show/Hide Fold Markers" button.

 ## Known Limitations / Issues